Booking Activities, Lodging, and Transport

 Booking Lodging:

 Vastly more lodgings are now listed on the internet than was the case just 1-2 years ago.
 But still, many low-cost guesthouses in Laos aren’t listed anywhere at all.
-And the ones that are listed have to overcharge you quite a lot in order to pay the hefty commissions charged by sites like Booking, Agoda etc. Fortunately, in most cases you can just show up without a booking, see a few guesthouses, choose one, and pay cash directly to the hotel owner — this way you know exactly what you’re getting, you pay less, and the hotel owner gets every penny that you spend.
+And the ones that are listed have to overcharge you quite a lot to pay the hefty commissions charged by Booking, Agoda etc. Fortunately, in most cases you can just show up without a booking, see a few guesthouses, choose one, and pay cash directly to the hotel owner — this way you know exactly what you’re getting, you pay less, and the hotel owner gets every penny that you spend.

-However, in a few popular places you should book in advance, because they fill up.
+However, in just a few popular places you should book in advance, because they fill up.
 These include:

 • Luang Prabang on weekends in peak season (November to February), when it can get packed with Chinese weekend trippers.
 If you arrive on a Saturday with no booking, you may have to try 10 or more places before you find an available room.